IntelRealSense/realsense_samples/samples/pt_tutorial_1/README.md

 #pt_tutorial_1

-This console app illustrates the use of libRealsense, realsense_persontracking, and the Linux SDK Framework to use the RealSense camera's depth and color sensors to detect people in the scene.
-The number of people detected in the current frame as well as cumulative total number of people will be displayed as a quantity on the console
+This sample app illustrates the use of Intel® RealSense™ Cross Platform API, Intel RealSense SDK for Linux Person Library, and the Linux SDK Framework to use the ZR300 camera's depth and color sensors to detect people in the scene.
+The number of people detected in the scene will be displayed as a quantity on the console.

 # Sample output

-When running pt_tuturial_1 sample, the number of persons detected in the current frame will be printed on console along with the cumulative total:
+When running the pt_tutorial_1 sample, the number of persons detected in the current frame will be printed on the console along with the cumulative total.

 ```
 Current Frame Total      Cumulative